DEAP/deap/doc/tutorials/gp.rst

 Ephemeral Constants
 -------------------
-An ephemeral constant is a terminal encapsulating a value that will be generated from a given function a run time.
-Ephemeral constant are used to have terminals that don't have all the same values.
+An ephemeral constant is a terminal encapsulating a value that is generated from a given function at run time.
+Ephemeral constants allow to have terminals that don't have all the same values.
 For example, to create an ephemeral constant that takes its value in :math:`[-1, 1)` we use
 ::

 	pset.addEphemeralConstant(lambda: random.uniform(-1, 1))

-The ephemeral constant, when selected as a terminal for a tree, will contain a value drawn from the interval independent of the last time it was drawn.
+The ephemeral constant value is determined when it is inserted in the tree and never changes unless it is replaced by another ephemeral constant.